 Rabbit grinding teeth in pain

-On the other hand, a loud and sharp grinding sound can be a red zone.
+On the other hand, a loud and sharp grinding sound can be a warning sign.
 It can also signify as an expression of pain and dental distress.
 Check out other signs to find out if your bunny is sick.
 Confirm your suspicions by seeking veterinary attention.

 It is important to know the difference between a sign of contentment or something associated with pain.
 Many owners often get confused that a forum was created solely for this matter.